ryan-p-randall/our-conference-notes/_posts/2019-05-12-from-value-to-values.md

 - there's so many ways
 - Pink Floyd's imagery of students pushed into machinery is a great image of the one-shot instruction model, conveyor belt banking system of instruction

-(Great use of microphone, having people come to it since roving mic had a dead battery)
+{Great use of microphone, having people come to it since roving mic had a dead battery}

 ### Think / Pair / Share on: "What capitalist metaphors or language do you use with patrons / colleagues / administraotrs?"